ErykHalicki/Chess-Bot/README.md

 # Chess-Bot
 Chess Bot I wrote to learn about minimax, tree pruning and for fun

+honorable mention to [a much more advanced project](https://github.com/Stargor14/carnosaEngine) i attempted, but eventually scrapped

 ## Topics: Tree Search, computer graphics, Web API

 [demo of the bot beating me]()